-Honest incentives for eating fruits and vegetables can be a powerful tool to achieve a desired end result.
+Start a friendly chat with your kids and teach them about the reasons and incentives for eating fruits and vegetables as this is a powerful way to achieve the desired end result.

 In the United Kingdom, researchers from the Universities of Edinburgh, Essex, and Bath gave elementary students a star for every time they choose a portion of fruits or vegetables at lunchtime or if they brought it from home.

 After a student earned 4 stars, they would earn a prize such as a highlighter pen.
 Once the incentive program was removed from the school, the majority of the children continued to eat more fruits whilst eating more vegetables.

 Can incentives increase the fruit and vegetable consumption of low-income households?

 Yes, another great talking point and incentive is the government helping schools to promote more fruits and vegetables on their menus.